Pharmacist researcher Dr Janet Sluggett says she is motivated by seeing the impact her research has on aged care residents.

 Research & Clinical

-A study is investigating how employment conditions impact on the health of older aged care workers.
+A new study is investigating the impact that volunteer-led befriending has on the mental health of aged care residents.